w3c/wcag-act-rules/content/rules/b49b2e/proposed.md

 ## Background

 Headings that are visible but not in the accessibility tree are a failure of [Success Criterion 1.3.1 Info and Relationships][sc131].
 These are not tested by this rule but they can still fail [Success Criterion 2.4.6 Headings and Labels][sc246].

+Testing tools treat empty headings `<h1></h1>` or `div role="heading" aria-level="1"></div>` differently.
+Some fail empty headings under 1.3.1, others under 2.4.6, while others pass these headings because they are ignored by most assistive technologies causing no accessibility barriers at all.
+This rule doesn't include examples of empty headings because there is currently no harmonized approach for testing them.

 ### Assumptions